Thesis Template in LaTeX for a Coventry University PhD

 Since LaTeX is well established in academia a LaTeX template for a Coventry University PhD should be available.
 That is the aim of this project.
 An existing thesis template was taken and modified.
 The University of Cambridge Engineering Department PhD/MPhil Thesis Template, a.k.a.
 CUED Template, fitted the bill as a starting point.
 This was copied and modified to remove the University of Cambridge specifics and add Coventry University requirements.
 Another change was to remove the copyrighted graphics examples in CUED.
 They were replaced with public domain images.
 The modified template is now suitable for writing up a Coventry University PhD.

 The full template is named Coventry University LaTeX Thesis Template, or just CULTT.
 Use the coventry-thesis.zip download, alternatively the source is available from a GitHub repository called coventry-thesis.

 The thesis template can be used on a personal computer or on an online LaTeX editing service, for example ShareLaTeX.
 The original Cambridge template contain some lengthy instructions on installing a working environment for LaTeX.
 For simplicity CULTT is just providing information on using the online editing tools provided by ShareLaTeX, and the Windows program MiKTeX.

 Using CULTT on ShareLaTeX

 To use the template in ShareLaTeX select New Project and then Upload Project.

 The template can be compiled into a PDF on ShareLaTeX.
 The starting template contains further information and examples of different types of text that may be required (e.g. figures, tables, and many more).
 The CULTT template has a sub folder for each section of text.
-You will need to delete all the demo text when writing your own thesis, however, if you want to keep the demo text either copy the project, or upload the zip file again to another project.
-If images are not displayed in the compiled PDF see the note earlier in this article.
+You will need to delete all the demo text when writing your own thesis, however, if you want to keep the demo text either copy the project, or upload the zip file again.

 Using CULTT on a Windows PC